Account & Settings

 Invoice template management

 Belvak PM includes 12 built-in invoice template presets that cover a range of styles, from minimal to detailed layouts.
-Templates are stored as JSON in the database, which means you can customize every aspect of the design:
+You can customize every aspect of the design:

 - Colors and branding: Match your company's visual identity.